govuk-one-login/ipv-core-front/README.md

 ## Running Locally

 Create a .env file based on .env.sample
-Run `yarn build`
+Run `npm run build`
-In your IDE set up a run configuration that starts `src/app.js` and use that (or run `yarn start-dev`) To get live updating of styles run `yarn watch-sass` Changes to the govuk-frontend library, translations, or images require you to run `yarn build` again.
+In your IDE set up a run configuration that starts `src/app.js` and use that (or run `npm run start-dev`) To get live updating of styles run `npm run watch-sass` Changes to the govuk-frontend library, translations, or images require you to run `npm run build` again.

 ### Configuring core-back to work with a local core-front
 In the core common infra repository dev-deploy documentation there are instructions on how to configure your dev